top of page

 Dr. Marilyn Berchie-Gialamas is the Health Director and Founder of Trinity Wellness, an emerging medical concierge in Howard County, Maryland, offering prenatal and maternal health services and education to clients enrolled with Baltimore Healthy Start.
 She is also a nurse educator and researcher at Morgan State University focusing on racial disparities in material health and the role of doulas.
 Her goal is to promote equity in healthcare and nursing education.

-Amanda Burgess is a public health advocate with eight years of experience working across disciplines bringing people together strategically to create change.
-She co-led efforts to bring together over 1,200 members of the international sexual and reproductive health community for bold conversations on how to shift and share power in global health.
-Previously, Ms. Burgess served as a technical resource for over 30 partners in Africa, Asia, and Latin America.
-Currently, she is the project and training coordinator for the Data Innovation and Coordination Hub of the IMPROVE Maternal Health Research Centers of Excellence Initiative.
+Amanda Burgess is a public health advocate with 10 years of experience working across disciplines to bring people together and create change.
+As a mother of two, she is passionate about combining her love of science and storytelling to share her experience and advance equitable access to maternal health information, services, and supplies in Maryland.
+Professionally, she has served as a technical advocacy resource for 30+ local partners in Africa, Asia, and Latin America.
+She has also been a facilitator of a community of more than 1,200 members of the international sexual and reproductive health community for bold conversations on how to shift and share power in global health, and the lead coordinator of more than 400 academic and clinical maternal health researchers.
 She holds a Master of Public Health from the Brown School at Washington University in St. Louis and a Bachelor of Science degree from Purdue University.

 Ebony Ford, a mother of two former micropreemies, founded Miracle Mamas, a nonprofit supporting parents and caregivers of premature and medically fragile children.
 Through three weekly support groups, she has mentored over 130 families.
 Ms. Ford holds a bachelor’s in psychology and a Certificate in Pastoral Counseling from Liberty University.
 She is pursuing a master’s in forensic psychology at Southern New Hampshire University.
 She serves on the Maryland Maternal Mortality Review Board and the Johns Hopkins Maternal Health Research Advisory Council, dedicated to improving birth experiences in Maryland.